Crate Training Regression: What Can You Do About It?February 7, 2022

 Your Dog Is Feeling Separation Anxiety

-Some dogs, especially those that were either separated from their mother too young or that come from non-ideal rescue situations, might be prone to separation anxiety.
-If this is the case for your dog, they will feel nervous when they are not around you.
+If your dog experiences separation anxiety, they will feel nervous when they are not around you.
 Move their crate closer to where you are and reassure them that you are right here with them.

 Something About the Space Is Physically Uncomfortable to Them